Wednesday, June 17 to Sunday, July 12

 “We are surrounded by our history,” says Brothers, “and that is especially true in New Mexico and the Southwest.
 The imagery of this series is a window into the hopes and dreams of our past as well as a reminder that we are not as far removed from them as we might imagine.”

-Western Abandon opens May 21st and runs through June 16th.
-An opening reception with the artist will be held at the gallery on Friday, May 22nd from 5 to 8 pm.
+Western Abandon opens June 17th through July 12th.
+An opening reception with the artist will be held at the gallery on Friday, June 19th from 5 to 8 pm.
 Modernist Frontier is located at 713 Canyon Road in Santa Fe.

 Please contact us if you would like high resolution images of the show.
 You can email us at email@example.com.